Vampires vs. the Bronx

-Vampires vs. the Bronx is a 2020 American comedy horror film directed by Oz Rodriguez and written by Oz Rodriguez and Blaise Hemingway.
-Vampires vs. the Bronx follows a group of teenagers who are forced to protect their neighborhood in the Bronx when a gathering of vampires invades.
+Vampires vs. the Bronx is a 2020 American comedy black horror film directed by Oz Rodriguez and written by Rodriguez and Blaise Hemingway.
+The film follows a group of teenagers who are forced to protect their neighborhood in the Bronx when a gathering of vampires invades.
 It stars Jaden Michael, Gerald W. Jones III, Gregory Diaz IV, Sarah Gadon, Method Man, Shea Whigham, and Coco Jones.

-It was released on October 2, 2020, by Netflix.
+It was released on October 2, 2020, by Netflix to highly positive reviews.

 Plot

-While getting her nails done in the Bronx, (New York City’s northernmost borough) new resident Vivian learns from salon owner Becky that Becky will be selling her salon to real estate group Murnau Properties, who have been buying up land all over the neighborhood.
+While getting her nails done in the Bronx, new resident Vivian learns from salon owner Becky that Becky will be selling her salon to real estate group Murnau Properties, who have been buying up land all over the neighborhood.
 After Vivian leaves, Murnau broker Frank Polidori comes in to finalize the sale, and watches as a vampire kills Becky.

 Miguel Martinez is organizing a block party to raise money to save the Primo bodega, a local corner store owned by Tony that is under threat of closing.
 He is joined by best friends Bobby and Luis; the three grew up in the bodega.
 Miguel expresses concern that the neighborhood is being gentrified.
 As he is later hanging up posters in front of a courthouse purchased by Murnau, he sees men watching him, and is chased by Slim, a member of Henny's gang; Slim is killed by one of the men.
 Miguel flees to Tony's and hides with Bobby and Luis.
 The vampire enters looking for him, and the three notice that he does not appear in any of the mirrors.

 The next day, they watch Blade and go over everything they know about killing vampires.
 They visit a Murnau Properties office to attempt to find where the vampires rest during the daylight; Frank threatens them, stating that being from the Bronx, they could vanish and no one would notice.
 The boys grab a file from his desk and escape.
-They find a USB drive containing plans for vampire nests throughout the Bronx, as well as a skeleton key.
+They find a USB drive containing plans for vampire nests throughout the Bronx, as well as a key with a skeleton shape.
 They discover that the courthouse is the nest and break in.
 Miguel films himself opening a coffin, revealing a vampire, who chases them out.
 They are picked up by police for trespassing, and confronted by the Bronx residents.
 Miguel attempts to show everyone the video as proof, but is laughed at when it only shows him opening an empty coffin.
 He challenges Frank to step into the sunlight, but is dismayed when Frank does so and requests the stolen file back.
 Frank, who is revealed to be a human servant to the vampires, finds that Miguel has kept the key, and hires Henny and his gang to hunt down the trio.